Lepton-flavour-violating tau decays from triality

-Requiring that the model agrees with the values in Eq.~\eqref{eq:LEFUratios} to within $2~\sigma$, the strongest constraints from these ratios come from $R_{\tau e}$ for $\Delta_1$ and $R_{\tau \mu}$ for $\Delta_2$.
+Each of these is to be compared to the SM prediction of unity.
+We note that there is a tension with the SM prediction for $R_{\tau e}$ which cannot be alleviated at the central value by the electroweak triplet scalar.
+Requiring that the model agrees with the values in Eq.~\eqref{eq:LEFUratios} to within $2\sigma$, the strongest constraints from these ratios come from $R_{\tau e}$ for $\Delta_1$ and $R_{\tau \mu}$ for $\Delta_2$.
 The excluded regions are indicated by the vertical coloured bands in the top row of Fig.~\ref{fig:tripletbounds}.
 The region excluded by $R_{\tau\mu}$ is not shown in the bottom row because $|g_1|$ is more strongly constrained by the DELPHI measurement.